-25.6 I2C MASTER MODE
+25.6 IC MASTER MODE

-Master mode is enabled by setting and clearing the appropriate SSP1M bits in the SSP1CON1 register and by setting the SSP1EN bit.
-In Master mode, the SCL and SDA lines are set as inputs and are manipulated by the MSSP1 hardware.
+Master mode is enabled by setting and clearing the appropriate SSPM bits in the SSP1CON1 register and by setting the SSPEN bit.
+In Master mode, the SDA and SCK pins must be configured as inputs.
+The MSSP peripheral hardware will override the output driver TRIS controls when necessary to drive the pins low.

 Master mode of operation is supported by interrupt generation on the detection of the Start and Stop conditions.
 The Stop (P) and Start (S) bits are cleared from a Reset or when the MSSP1 module is disabled.
-Control of the I2C bus may be taken when the P bit is set, or the bus is Idle.
+Control of the $I^2C$ bus may be taken when the P bit is set, or the bus is Idle.

-In Firmware Controlled Master mode, user code conducts all I2C bus operations based on Start and Stop bit condition detection.
+In Firmware Controlled Master mode, user code conducts all IC bus operations based on Start and Stop bit condition detection.
 Start and Stop condition detection is the only active circuitry in this mode.
 All other communication is done by the user software directly manipulating the SDA and SCL lines.